International organisations

 COMMONWEALTH OF INDEPENDENT STATES

-The Commonwealth of Independent States (CIS) was formed on December 8, 1991 by the leaders of Belarus, Russia and Ukraine, who signed the Creation Agreement.
+The Commonwealth of Independent States (CIS) was established on December 8, 1991 by the leaders of Belarus, Russia and Ukraine, who signed the Agreement on Establishment of the CIS.

 On December 21, 1991, the heads of 11 sovereign states signed the Protocol to the Agreement, in accordance with which they formed the Commonwealth of Independent States on equal bases.
 In 1993 Georgia became the CIS member-state, but on August 18, 2009 it officially withdrew from the Commonwealth.